salesforce-marketingcloud/MC-Cordova-Plugin/README.md

-# Salesforce Marketing Cloud <br/>Journey Builder for Apps SDK (JB4A) <br/>Cordova/PhoneGap Plugin
+# Salesforce Marketing Cloud <br/>Salesforce Marketing Cloud SDK <br/>Cordova/PhoneGap Plugin

-This Cordova plugin implements the Salesforce Marketing Cloud Journey Builder for Apps SDK (JB4A) for your Phonegap/Cordova applications build for iOS and Android.
+This Cordova plugin implements the Salesforce Marketing Cloud SDK for your Phonegap/Cordova applications build for iOS and Android.
 This plugin is not *NOT* an official product release, hence comes with limited support.

 ## Release History